 Cutting out any macronutrient can lead to both short- and long-term health effects.
 When it comes to cutting out carbs, you may see rapid weight loss.
 But how healthy is it?

 When you stop carbs altogether, the body begins to use energy from glucose and glycogen stores.
 Most of this weight loss is in the form of water and not fat because the body uses water to tap into these reserves.
 Over time the body begins to use fat, releasing ketones which result in an acidic body and numerous metabolic changes.
 All this leads to certain short-term effects such as:

 - Unexplained tiredness

 - Halitosis i.e., bad breath

-- Gastrointestinal issues as the restriction of fibre from fruits and veggies increases the chances of constipation
+- Gastrointestinal issues such as the restriction of fibre from fruits and veggies increase the chances of constipation

 - Kidney issues because of the lack of water and electrolytes from carb-rich foods

 - Dietary issues such as the ‘yoyo’ effect where you lose weight initially but end up piling on even more over a longer period

 - Osteoporosis due to loss of minerals and vitamins from reduced consumption of healthy foods